apt4hax/Reaper/README.md

 # Reaper
 Reaper is a comprehensive OSINT Bot desinged to use Selenium WebDriver to open a browser and scrape linkedin, then perform additional user and domain enumeration, then perform google and github dorking for related code repositories.
-This tool is done in an open browser will set sleep timers to help defeate anti-botting protections, combined with the Github api key rate limit of 60 requests an hour this tool is truley a slow burn.
+This tool is run in an open browser so there are some longish sleep timers to help defeate anti-botting protections, combined with the Github api key rate limit of 60 requests an hour this tool is truley a slow burn.
 ## Whats Inside
 - LinkedIn data scraping (`lottali_main`)
 - Name processing and potential email generation (`mangler_main`)